Dayavan: Reception

 Simran Bhargava of India Today wrote "While Khan's film doesn't reach the peaks touched by Nayakan, it is still the best film he has made.
 The gloss is all there but the western tints of Apradh and Qurbani are gone.
 This one belongs to India."
+The film includes erotic scenes such as Madhuri and Vinod taking bath together where she can be seen cleaning the armpits of Vinod and rubbing his back along with Vinod Khanna kissing Madhuri Dixit’s navel multiple times.
+Their kissing and bed scenes are still popular to this day and received criticism from the audiences for its boldness as well at the same time, as Madhuri Dixit compromised herself for the movie and Vinod Khanna.